cabforum/smime/SBR.md

 The CA SHALL develop, implement, enforce, and annually update a CP and/or CPS that describes in detail how the CA implements the latest version of these Requirements.
 The CA SHALL indicate conformance with this requirement by incrementing the version number and adding a dated changelog entry, even if no other changes are made to the document.

 ## 2.4 Access controls on repositories
-The CA shall make its Repository publicly available in a read-only manner.
+The CA SHALL make its Repository publicly available in a read-only manner.

 # 3. IDENTIFICATION AND AUTHENTICATION

 ## 3.1 Naming
+No stipulation.

 ### 3.1.1 Types of names
+No stipulation.

 ### 3.1.2 Need for names to be meaningful
+No stipulation.

 ### 3.1.3 Anonymity or pseudonymity of subscribers
+No stipulation.

 ### 3.1.4 Rules for interpreting various name forms
+No stipulation.

 ### 3.1.5 Uniqueness of names
+No stipulation.

 ### 3.1.6 Recognition, authentication, and role of trademarks
+No stipulation.

 ## 3.2 Initial identity validation